CS-PCC/CS3A_Assignments/assignments/13_08_reverse_list/README.md

 ## Reverse List Functions

-Implement following functions in `includes/reverse_list/reverse_list.h`
+Implement following functions in `includes/reverse_list/reverse_list.h`, feel free to add any helper functions if you need.

 Try to understand and implement **Iterative** and **Recursive** methods for all three functions.